cgiffard/Captionator/README.markdown

 This basic polyfill aims to add support for the HTML5 video `<track>` element.

-It currently includes rudimentary support for multiple language subtitle tracks, auto-selected based on the user-agent language.
+It currently includes rudimentary support for multiple language subtitle tracks, auto-selected based on the user-agent language and implements the draft track API.

 It is designed to be js-library independent (but I might port it to jQuery later, as the raw DOM is chunky indeed.)
 It currently works in browsers which offer support